ohhsodead/arisen-studio/README.md

 The **Uninstall** option is still being worked on to allow for original files to be backed up.
 But for now it will remove the specified installation files.
 Ones that are installed into your game folders are not deleted as it could cause issues with playing the game, these can include the _EBOOT.BIN_, _patch_mp.ff_, etc. You may be able to find the original/default files from the database, install those after uninstalling the game mods.

 ### Downloading Mods
 You're also able to **Download** the compressed archive to somewhere on your computer.
-Ideal for sending to friends or installing files manually.
+This will create and write a readme file containing the kids information too.
+Ideal for sending to friends or installing manually.

 ### Reporting
-It's encouraged to submit reports of any issues that may occur with mods or files, whether that's ingame problems or installing errors.
-It will be looked into by someone, for sure.
+It's encouraged to submit reports of any issues that may occur with mods or files, whether that's with ingame or installing.
+It will be looked into by someone and fixed as soon as possible.

-### Console File Explorer
+### File Explorer
-There's also included a simple ftp client that allows you to easily navigate both computer and console file systems.
-Go through your folders to choose the desired file, do the same to your console folders to where you'd like to upload the file then hit **Upload**, otherwise you can download or delete files from your console.
+This includes a simple ftp client that allows easily navigating both computer and console file systems.
+Go through your computer folders and choose the desired file, do the same to your console folders to where you'd like to upload the file then hit **Upload**, otherwise you can download or delete files from your console too.
+Maybe more coming soon.

-## Installation
+## ModioX Installation
 Download and run the latest version of the Windows installer, "ModioX.Installer.Windows.exe" from the [releases](https://github.com/ohhsoash/ModioX/releases/latest) page.

-## Contributing
+## Contributing to Project
 Please supply as much information about the problem you are experiencing as possible.
 Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on, which will be found the application startup directory.
 You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
 But, please open an issue so we can discuss things before going further so maybe we can work on this together!

 ## Requesting Mods
-I understand that currently not all mods will be available yet, so I'd welcome you to please use the **Request Mods** to open an issue with the details.
+I understand that currently not all mods will be available, so I welcome you to please use the **Request Mods** to open an issue with the details and they will be submitted by someone on your behalf.

 ## Credits / Libraries
 - Appropriate Authors of the Mods